How It's Gotta Be

 "How It's Gotta Be" is the eighth episode and mid-season finale of the eighth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on December 10, 2017.
 The episode was written by David Leslie Johnson and Angela Kang, and directed by Michael E. Satrazemis.

 This episode focuses on the ongoing war between the Saviors and the combined forces of Alexandria, the Hilltop, and the Kingdom escalates, continuing the "All Out War" arc from the comic book series of the same name.
 Free from the Sanctuary, the Saviors launch multiple attacks to gain an edge in the war.
 At the Kingdom, Gavin (Jayson Warner Smith) and his group declare everything the community produces to be theirs.
-On the road, Simon (Steven Ogg) overtakes Maggie's (Lauren Cohen) convoy.
+On the road, Simon (Steven Ogg) overtakes Maggie's (Lauren Cohan) convoy.
 At Alexandria, Negan (Jeffrey Dean Morgan) and his soldiers attack with grenades and explosives.

 The episode received mixed reviews from critics.